 This jacket stands out in the weather resistance metric, only topped by the heavy The North Face Denali II.
 In our rain tests, mist and light rain beaded up on the outside of the jacket, where we could easily shake it off, leading to a faster drying time.
 In heavier rain, you're going to need a waterproof hardshell.
 The North Face Fuseform Progressor Fleece Hoody has a similar "hard face" feel but doesn't come close to the water-resistant properties of the Fortrez, nor the stylish Patagonia Crosstrek Hoodie.
 This fleece also protected our testers against light winds better than most, but we recommend a wind layer when it really starts to blow.

-Tipping the scales at 13.2oz, the Fortrez Hoody is only marginally heavier than lightweight options like the Marmot Reactor or the Black Diamond Coefficient Hoody.
-More pockets make it bulkier than the R1 or the Coefficient Hoody, but if pockets are your thing, you'll hardly notice the extra weight.
+Tipping the scales at 13.2oz, the Fortrez Hoody is only marginally heavier than lightweight options like the Marmot Reactor.
+More pockets make it bulkier than the R1, but if pockets are your thing, you'll hardly notice the extra weight.

 We thought the balaclava feature was awesome! it can be used as a neck warmer, or face mask and when it's tucked away behind your head you'll forget it's even there.